 As the world of work transforms, the healthcare industry is at the epicenter of change.
-The industry is growing rapidly and facing talent and skills shortages.
+The industry is growing rapidly and facing a healthcare talent shortage and skills gaps.
 At the same time, the accelerating pace of medical and technological advancements means medical professionals must constantly adapt to new breakthroughs and changing expectations.
 Talent acquisition and HR professionals need to be ready to meet the growing challenge.
 To do so, they must understand the full picture of the healthcare talent landscape.

 The industry is facing challenges in both supply and demand.
 Hospitals and Health Networks magazine calls the generational change “the most powerful force operating in our health system right now.”